How to Use Branded Hashtags Effectively

 You’ve created the hashtag.
 You also wrote a blog post and shared this hashtag all over your social media and newsletters.
 You also added it to your Instagram profile so people understand that this is your hashtag and that they should use it.
 This is not enough.
 If you are at a physical location, use it in all your marketing materials, add it to your email signature, and spread it all over your store.
 Check out this post on how to promote your social media online for more ideas.
 And watch the video above to learn how Socialdraft can help you and your team manage and schedule to multiple Instagram accounts on the social media calendar.

 Now that you’re set with all the basics on Instagram branded hashtags, let’s get down on how to use them.

 1. Use Branded Hashtags to Help with Content Creation & Curation

 Branded hashtags are awesome if you have a hard time finding content.
 It’s basically a way to outsource content for free.
 The BNIC, the French arm of the government in charge of marketing Cognac in the USA created a branded hashtag campaign to grow their account.
 The hashtag, #CognacManiacs was promoted to their community to get them to share images of cocktails prepared with Cognac.
 The organization then reposted their favorite images.
 This meant not hiring a photographer to take images.
 It also served to create content that both educated people on how to use the product and got people involved and wanting to get reposted.
-This is incredibly easy with Socialdraft’s repost tool (it lets you repost not only to Instagram, but to Facebook Pages & Groups, Twitter, LinkedIn, and Pinterest.
+This is incredibly easy with Socialdraft’s repost tool (it lets you repost not only to Instagram, but to Facebook Pages, Twitter, LinkedIn, and Pinterest.